MadWorld

-is a beat 'em up hack and slash video game developed by PlatinumGames, published by Sega, produced by Atsushi Inaba, and directed by Shigenori Nishikawa.
-It was released worldwide for the Wii in March 2009 and in Japan in February 2010.
-MadWorld received generally positive reviews from critics and was a commercial failure.
-A spiritual successor, Anarchy Reigns, was released in 2012 for the Xbox 360 and PlayStation 3.
+is a 2009 beat 'em up hack and slash video game developed by PlatinumGames and published by Sega for the Wii.
+It was the first game to be developed by PlatinumGames after its formation two years prior.
+Although a commercial failure, the game received generally positive reviews from critics.
+A spiritual successor, Anarchy Reigns, was released for the Xbox 360 and PlayStation 3 in 2012.

 Gameplay

 MadWorld is divided into several levels representing different parts of Jefferson Island that have been converted into sets for the game show DeathWatch.
 The player progresses through these levels in a linear fashion during the first playthrough, but can revisit any completed level to attempt to score more points or take on a harder challenge.

 Most levels are open environments, allowing the player to explore them freely, although some sections of the level may require the player to earn a number of points before it will be accessible.
 A few levels feature motorcycle-based combat where the main character, Jack, is assaulted by foes as they race down a track or in a small arena.
 The player is challenged to beat the level's boss within a time limit, but in order to activate the boss fight, the player must accumulate enough points by defeating regular foes on the level.
 There are other challenges, bonuses, or mini-bosses that become active after the player accumulates enough points.
 A common feature of each of these levels is the "Bloodbath Challenge", a time-limited minigame that rewards the player for completing a specific type of activity with additional points.
 For example, the player may need to attempt to swing a bat at foes to knock them into a giant dartboard to score points, or to ensure foes are trapped in front of a speeding train.
 Outside of these challenges, the player is awarded points for every defeat of a foe.
 The number of points for beating foes increases by increasing the foe's power or using more unusual methods of winning.
 For example, while the player could throw an enemy on a wall, the player will earn significantly more points if they had previously forced a tire around the enemy.